FactorFinance/Private-Credit_Models/README.md

 ## What is this project?

-I am a Manik Mittal , a CA Finalist learning private credit in public.
+I am  Manik Mittal , a CA Finalist learning private credit in public.

 Not expert commentary.
 Just one CA student building the analytical toolkit of a credit analyst — one concept at a time — and sharing